Taiwan is open to international tourism

 Fly half-price(or less!)

-Get curated deals to Taiwan from our flight experts:
+Get curated deals to Taiwan:

 Proof of onward travel – a simple hack